waylow/add_camera_rigs/README.md

 bugtracking: https://developer.blender.org/maniphest/task/edit/form/2/

+NOTES:
+-I added the comp guides back

 ==========
 ==TO DO:==
 ==========
--add the comp guides back (it is different in 2.8)
+-reorder the ui

 Bugs:
 -if the current collection is hidden it throws an error when you try to add a camera rig